Dayakarms07/daya-practice/README.md

 # daya-practice
-this is my practice git repository
+This is my practice git repository
+Author - Dayakar Reddy